-This little gem is arguably one of the most important parts of any business that wants to start generating leads on autopilot.
+Good quality lead magnets are arguably one of the most important parts of any business that wants to start generating leads on autopilot.

-It’s called a Lead Magnet, and if you don’t have one, or don’t at least have a good one, then there’s a chance this article could literally change your life and business forever…
+If you don’t have one, or don’t at least have a good one, then there’s a chance this article could literally change your life and business forever…

 So, as your suspiciously overdressed, Lewis Hamilton Wannabe of an Uber driver might say…